Highland Park (Pittsburgh neighborhood): Historic District

 On August 30, 2007, the Highland Park Residential Historic District was officially listed on the National Register of Historic Places.
 The historic district encompasses the entire neighborhood of Highland Park: its western border consists of Chislett Street (from Stanton Avenue on the south to Hampton Street on the north) and Heth's Run (or more specifically, King Avenue and Cordova Street, which are just to the east of Heth's Run).
 Its southern and eastern border consists of Stanton Avenue, and its northern border is the Allegheny River.

 Academy Award-winning actor, Gene Kelly, and acclaimed jazz singer, Billy Eckstine, were both born and raised here.

 City Steps

 The Highland Park neighborhood has 3 distinct flights of city steps - all of which are open and in a safe condition.
-In Highland Park, the Steps of Pittsburgh quickly connect pedestrians to public transportation, Highland Park, and smaller community playgrounds.
+In Highland Park, the public stairways in Pittsburgh quickly connect pedestrians to public transportation, Highland Park, and smaller community playgrounds.